hexaxsoftwares/houx.js/README.md

 Both the `for...of` and `for...in` can be used interchangeably.

-It's included in Hexax's support for completeness.`
+It's included in Houx's support for completeness.`

 If a single reference is passed, it references the value data.
 If the iterated data is a Number, it will reference the number count.
 Can be enclosed within bracked or standalone.